Every time you visit a website, you are asked permission to record cookies, right?

 Ever wondered what that actually is?

 Probably not, because who has the time, right?
 But cookies are one of the most important features on any website and help it stay afloat.
-Cookies are small packet of data that is dropped on your computer (with your permission, of course) and helps the website track your activity on that website.
+Cookies are a small packet of data that is dropped on your computer (with your permission, of course) and help the website track your activity on that website.

 The Confusing World of Conversion and Metrics

 In essence, most of what happens on the internet and the effort that website hosts put in, is to gain conversions.
 A conversion is when a visitor to your website completes a desired action.

 The action could be anything from a range of different possibilities.
 These possibilities can stem from a number of metrics.
 Perhaps your desired goal is to get more and more people to click on a link, you can create a metric out of that and mark it as a conversion everything a visitor clicks on the link.
 It is that simple.

 But that is as far as it goes for simplicity in the world of conversions and metrics.
 As a website host, getting these conversions and metrics is complex and often frustrating.
 Among the many different techniques that different service providers use, one particularly important one is called custom branding.

 Here may be cases where the concept does not relate to websites entirely!
 In such situations, custom branding meaning may vary.

 In the context of a website, it refers to your efforts to customize the entire interface according to your brand identity.
 This will then only include your custom branding logo and brand colours rather than any third party’s.
 This is especially applicable in the case of add-ins on the website.